antmicro/audio-latency-tester/README.md

 * Connect MCU-1 and MCU-2 USB-C to your PC
 ### Audio playback

-In order to play an audio file, provide the file as argument to the `audio_playback.py` script:
+In order to play an audio file, provide a `.wav` file as argument to the `audio_playback.py` script:

 ```console
 python3 audio_playback.py <file>